edamame-course/2015-tutorials/draft/QIIME_tutorial_part_1.md

 sudo make
 sudo cp seqtk /usr/local/bin
  ```
- Now that we've installed Seqtk, we'll run this code to randomly pick 500 reads from each of our samples:
+ Now that we've installed Seqtk, we'll run this code to randomly pick 500 reads from each of our samples.
+ Navigate to the Centralia_16STag folder, then run seqtk:
 ```
 seqtk sample -s 100 C01D01F_sub.fastq 500 > C01D01F_sub500.fastq
 ```
+We should have a new file with subsampled sequences in it called C01D01_sub500.fastq.

 ###Assembling Illumina paired-end sequences

-Log on to the EC2 and find the Centralia_16Stag folder.

-This folder contains 54 samples with 5,000 reads each.
-These are 16S rRNA amplicons sequenced with MiSeq.
+Our sequences are 16S rRNA amplicons sequenced with MiSeq.
 We will use [PANDAseq](http://www.ncbi.nlm.nih.gov/pubmed/22333067) to assemble the forward and reverse reads.

 First we will need to install pandaseq as it is not included in the QIIME environment.